16 Tax Deductions for Real Estate Agents

 Where To Take It: Line 18 of Schedule C

 Preparing your tax return can be complicated, especially if you are trying to maximize your business and personal deductions while ensuring you are in compliance with all federal and state laws.
 Many entrepreneurs choose to outsource their tax preparation to a professional who understands the rules and knows what landmines to avoid.
 Depending on how complicated your real estate business is, tax preparation fees can be anywhere from $400 to $4,000 and beyond.
 Fortunately these costs are usually deductible on your Schedule C, Schedule E or other relevant business return.

-Where to Take It: Line 17 on Schedule C.
+Where To Take It: Line 17 of Schedule C

 State and Local Income Tax

 In addition to paying federal income taxes, you may also be subject to paying state and local income taxes on the earnings from your real estate commissions.
 Typically, state income taxes are imposed by the state or local government in the jurisdiction you live or are selling in.
 The good news is that the IRS allows you to deduct these taxes when you prepare your federal tax return, which may be applicable for both business owners and employees, the only difference being where you claim the deduction.

 Philip is a successful real estate agent based in San Diego, California.
 Throughout the year he made estimated state tax payments on his commission income totaling $4,000.
 When Philip prepares his Federal taxes in April of the following year, if he itemizes his deductions he could deduct the $4,000 of California taxes he paid during the prior year.
 Note that this is a personal Schedule A deduction for Philip, not a business Schedule C deduction.

 Where To Take It: Line 23 of Schedule C